-There are so many marketing options available to schools both offline and online.
-Your marketing department is left with the important decision - where do I invest my time and budget?
-In this post, we're focusing on digital marketing for charter schools that can help you with student recruitment.
-Specifically, we're going to share five innovative strategies to help get your marketing campaign off the ground.
+In this post, we're focusing on digital marketing efforts for charter schools that can help you with student recruitment and engagement.
+Specifically, we’ll share five innovative strategies to help get your marketing campaign off the ground.

 Marketing in the Competitive School Landscape

-- Better exposure: Taking a quick glance at the people around you will make it obvious that people spend far more time on their laptops and smartphones than they do reading a newspaper or listening to the radio.
-If you want to reach prospective families where they’re spending their time, the answer is to focus on the Internet.
+- Better exposure: It is no secret that people are spending more time connected and online, utilizing video streaming services, internet radio, and social media more than ever before.
+If you want to reach prospective families where they’re spending most of their time, the answer is to focus on the Internet.
 Social media, in particular, is a great avenue for gaining exposure online.

 Now, let's focus on five strategies you can use to market your charter school online.